 Remember that you can always use various post-processing and painting techniques to increase the final quality of your 3D prints.
 ABS filaments are best suited for that.
 3D prints made with these materials can be washed, sandpapered and grinded.
 Hot air can be used to close small cracks from their surface and remove discoloration while acetone will make them shine.

-All of the above post-processing techniques also applies to various ABS-based exotic filaments like Woodfill, which for example is easy to smooth with sandpaper.
+All of the above post-processing techniques also apply to various ABS-based exotic filaments like Woodfill, which for example is easy to smooth with sandpaper.
 Bronzefill and Copperfill, on the other hand, are perfect for patination which makes them look like actual bronze or copper objects.

 There are significantly fewer options for post-processing PLA filaments.
 Hot air is the only one we recommend for removing “hairs” and slight discoloration.

-Both types of filaments can also be painted, although our experience shows that ABS prints better absorbs various types of paints and colors while PLA often requires applying a thick layer of primer first.
+Both types of filaments can also be painted, although our experience shows that ABS prints better absorb various types of paints and colors while PLA often requires applying a thick layer of primer first.

 You too can achieve high quality in FDM 3D printing

-There’s a lot of good practices and tricks one can use to increase the quality in FDM 3D printing, no matter which machine is being used for digital fabrication.
+There’s a lot of good practices and tricks one can use to increase the quality of FDM 3D printing, no matter which machine is being used for digital fabrication.
 Even if you don’t own a 3D printer and outsource this type of services, it’s always good to make sure that the company or a person found on 3D Hubs follows them too.

 Let us know what you think about the above tips and feel free to comment with any other pieces of advice for ensuring an outstanding quality in FDM 3D printing.